Featuring the Protecting

 1965, Mrs. Irene Bolam

-they had ample reason to feel the way they did.
-Below is a facial-comparison sampling:
+were justified to feel the way they did.
+Below are some early result facial-comparison samplings:

 The same human being, different names, different eras.
 As hard as it is